How to Stop Your MacBook Pro from Overheating

 The Results

-Since I did this, my MacBook Pro has not overheated once!
-I haven’t noticed any decrease in performance either.
+I tested both low power mode, resetting the SMC chip in regular mode, and low power mode with the SMC chip reset.
+In each case my MacBook Pro did not overheat once!
+I haven’t noticed any decrease in performance in low power mode either.
 That makes sense because the processes causing the overheating in my case were background tasks that should have been throttled!
+Currently, I’m running with the SMC chip reset AND low power mode to really minimize the fan running.

 I have a friend with a 2016 Intel MacBook Pro that was also overheating.
 He was considering buying a newer used Macbook.
 I told him about this trick and it solved the problem for him.
 No more crashes!